Manurocker95/Anim3DS/Anim3DS/Anim3DS/readme.txt

 What does this have that the original doesn't?

 - UI
+- Background Music
-- You can search an anime from URL
+- You can search an anime by URL
+- You can search an anime by name
-- You can select one of the anime and select a previous episode
+- You can select an anime and select a previous episode
+- You can save your watched animes and set favs.

 Credits:

     - Smealum & Yellows8: Scene3DS and stuff, you know.
     - Xerpi: SF2D, SFTD, SFIL, Portlibs
     - Sound Class: Cheuble
     - Original RipEx: DARKXEX